StamusNetworks/suricata-language-server/README.rst

 Then you can configure it via the settings.
 Main settings are the path to the Suricata Language Server binary and the path to the Suricata binary.

-For the setings on Microsoft Windows, you will need to escape the backslash in the paths you need to enter.
+For the settings on Microsoft Windows, you will need to escape the backslash in the paths you need to enter.
 With a standard Suricata msi installation and a standard installation of the server with ``pip`` the settings look like:

 * Server Path: ``C:\\Users\\User\\AppData\\Local\\Programs\\Python\\Python310\\Scripts\\suricata-language-server.exe``